antmicro/alkali-csd-hw/docs/ReadMe_For_Run_Shell.md

     reload.sh
    ```

-3. Now open new terminal to see basalt NVMe device, use below commands.
+3. Now open new terminal to see AN300 NVMe device, use below commands.
    ```bash
    lspci | grep "Western Digital Device"
    ```